MikeCalabro/MLB-hitting-and-pitching/README.md

 To see how he well any selected MLB batter hits certain pitches in certain scenarios:

-Check out my Shiny App
+Check out my Shiny App https://calabs97.shinyapps.io/pitching_to_Trout/

+Note - that app was originally designed to only include Mike Trout data, hence the link name

 # Data: